JoseMendozaG/josemendozag.github.io/_teaching/2021-teaching-1.md

 location: "Monterrey, Mexico"
 ---

-Working as a product designer of aftermarket solutions for agricultural machinery as part of the "Performance Upgraged Kits" Team.
+Working as a design engineer of aftermarket solutions for agricultural machinery as part of the "Performance Upgraged Kits" Team.
 <br/><img src='/images/Deere.jpg'>

 ## Sprayers